 The Urban Land Conservancy preserves and stewards affordable land and housing.
 Interns support outreach, data and research efforts alongside the strategy and communications team, contributing to the vision of vibrant, diverse neighborhoods in Denver with thriving quality of life.

-Upcoming Final Application Deadline: August 2021 Two-Year Denver Campus Program
+Upcoming Final Application Deadline: December 2021 Two-Year & Advanced-Standing Denver Campus Program